m3ng9i/ran/readme.md

 Options:

 ```
     -r,  -root=<path>           Root path of the site.
 Default is current working directory.
     -p,  -port=<port>           HTTP port.
 Default is 8080.
          -404=<path>            Path of a custom 404 file, relative to Root.
 Example: /404.html.
     -i,  -index=<path>          File name of index, priority depends on the order of values.
                                 Separate by colon.
 Example: -i "index.html:index.htm"
                                 If not provide, default is index.html and index.htm.
     -l,  -listdir=<bool>        When request a directory and no index file found,
                                 if listdir is true, show file list of the directory,
                                 if listdir is false, return 404 not found error.
                                 Default is false.
     -sa, -serve-all=<bool>      Serve all paths even if the path is start with dot.
+Default is false.
     -g,  -gzip=<bool>           Turn on or off gzip compression.
 Default value is true (means turn on).

+    -nc, -no-cache=<bool>       If true, ran will remove Last-Modified header and write some no-cache headers to the response:
+                                    Cache-Control: no-cache, no-store, must-revalidate
+                                    Pragma: no-cache
+                                    Expires 0
+                                Default is false.

+         -cors=<bool>           If true, ran will write some cross-origin resource sharing headers to the response:
+                                    Access-Control-Allow-Origin: *
+                                    Access-Control-Allow-Credentials: true
+                                    Access-Control-Allow-Methods: *
+                                    Access-Control-Allow-Headers: *
+                                If the request header has a Origin field, then it's value is used in Access-Control-Allow-Origin.
+                                Default is false.

     -am, -auth-method=<auth>    Set authentication method, valid values are basic and digest.
 Default is basic.
     -a,  -auth=<user:pass>      Turn on authentication and set username and password (separate by colon).
                                 After turn on authentication, all the page require authentication.
          -401=<path>            Path of a custom 401 file, relative to Root.
 Example: /401.html.
                                 If authentication fails and 401 file is set,
                                 the file content will be sent to the client.

          -tls-port=<port>       HTTPS port.
 Default is 443.
          -tls-policy=<pol>      This option indicates how to handle HTTP and HTTPS traffic.
                                 There are three option values: redirect, both and only.
                                 redirect: redirect HTTP to HTTPS
                                 both:     both HTTP and HTTPS are enabled
                                 only:     only HTTPS is enabled, HTTP is disabled
                                 The default value is: only.
          -cert=<path>           Load a file as a certificate.
                                 If use with -make-cert, will generate a certificate to the path.
          -key=<path>            Load a file as a private key.
                                 If use with -make-cert, will generate a private key to the path.
 ```

 Other options:

 ```
          -make-cert             Generate a self-signed certificate and a private key used in TLS encryption.
                                 You should use -cert and -key to set the output paths.
          -showconf              Show config info in the log.
          -debug                 Turn on debug mode.
     -v,  -version               Show version information.
     -h,  -help                  Show help message.
 ```

 If you want to shutdown Ran, type `ctrl+c` in the terminal, or kill it in the task manager.